-The loss or corruption of your Salesforce data can cause a major disruption to your business, or worse.
-Every such incident calls for a backup solution that lets you restore both data and metadata quickly and reliably; most will also call for the implementation of an incident response plan, a disaster recovery plan, or both.
+The loss or corruption of your Salesforce data can happen for a number of reasons, including a data breach, malicious deletions or simply human error — causing major disruption to your business.
+Having a third-party backup solution in place that lets you restore both data and metadata quickly and reliably will secure your orgs if disaster was to strike.
+But once your Salesforce data backup solution is in place, it’s best practice to start thinking about implementing an incident response plan, a disaster recovery plan, or both.

-Previously, we’ve looked at the best way to approach restoring your org after data loss, and we’ve explored what Salesforce teams need from an incident response plan.
-In this post, we’ll turn to disaster recovery planning.
+In other articles, we look at the best way to approach restoring your org after data loss, and we’ve explored what Salesforce teams need from an incident response plan.
+In this post, we’ll see how teams can get started with Salesforce disaster recovery planning.

 Whereas incident response plans mostly guide you through an incident while it’s ongoing, disaster recovery plans help you in the aftermath to restore normal operations.
 Although different in focus and emphasis, the two kinds of plan are complementary and often implemented together.